jaalto/project--emacs-epackage-template/README.rst

 When you have made contact to the upstream, record it to this to field ``epackage/info::X-Development``.
-If there hasn't been updates for a year, you ping to see if he still exists and maintains the code.
+If there hasn't been updates for a year, you can ping to see if he still exists and maintains the code.
 An example ::

     Commentary: ...